-- 1. Ron Joseph (complainant) is the Executive Director of the Medical Board of California (Board), Department of Consumer Affairs.
-He brought the Accusation, First and Second Amended Accusations solely in his official capacity. - 2.
+- 1. Ron Joseph (complainant) is the Executive Director of the Medical Board of California (Board), Department of Consumer Af the brought the Accusation, tFirst and Second Amended Accusations to lely in his official capacity. - 2.
 On October 16, 1963, the Board issued Physician's and Surgeon's Certificate Number G-9124 to Tod Hiro Mikuriya, M.D. (respondent).
-The Physician's and Surgeon's Certificate was in full force and effect at all times pertinent to this case. - 3.
-On July 25, 2003, a Second Amended Accusation was filed against respondent alleging unprofessional conduct, gross negligence, negligence and incompetence arising out of his care and treatment of sixteen patients.
+The Physician's and Surgeon's Certificate was in full force and effect at all times pertinent to this case. - On July 25, 2003, a Second Amended Accusation was filed against respondent alleging unprofessional conduct, gross negligence, negligence and incompetence arising out of his care and treatment of sixteen patients.
 In each case he recommended marijuana for medical purposes.
 Complainant alleges that respondent's medical records for these patients were inadequate in that they routinely lacked adequate documentation of physical examination, clinical findings, vital signs, mental status examination, laboratory tests, follow-up and treatment plans.
-Complainant contends such matters are relevant and necessary to an evaluation and diagnosis of each patient's condition, or to support the recommendation or prescription of any medication.
-Complainant further alleges that respondent prescribed, dispensed or furnished marijuana, a controlled substance, without conducting a prior good-faith examination and/or without medical indication.
-Finally, complainant contends that respondent committed unprofessional conduct and/or was grossly negligent, negligent, incompetent or committed acts of dishonesty or corruption in his interactions with and care and treatment of an undercover narcotics officer.
+Complainant contends such matters are relevant and necessary to an evaluation and diagnosis of each patient's condition, or to sup recommendation or prescription of any medication Complainant further allege respondent prescribed, dispensed or furnished marijuana, a controlled substance ut conducting a prior good-faith examination and/or without medical indication. complainant contends that respondent committed unprofessional conduct and ossly negligent, negligent, incompetent or committed acts of dishonesty or corruptic interactions with and care and treatment of an undercover narcotics officer.